 At Penn State, Josie was the co-founder of Students Teaching Students and a member of the Presidential Leadership Academy.
 She also interned with the Jewish Studies program and worked as a teaching assistant for the Department of Economics.

 Amelia is the 2023 recipient of the Schwartz Fellowship.
-She will graduate in the spring of 2023 with degrees in African Studies and Psychology.
-The Schreyer Scholar plans to return to her home country of Ghana to work on a case study regarding differences in perceptions about corruption and how to combat it in Africa
+She graduated in the spring of 2023 with degrees in African Studies and Psychology.
+The Schreyer Scholar plans to return to her home country of Ghana to work on a case study regarding differences in perceptions about corruption and how to combat it in Africa.